dotcomnerd/seleneo/README.md

 3. **Add Effects & Frames**: Enhance your screenshot with shadows, multi-dimensional transformations, and device frames.
 It's perfect for showcasing your product.
 4. **Export & Share**: Export your designs in multiple formats or share directly to social media.
 Get your visuals ready for the world to see.
 5. **Save Your Designs**: Create an account to save your designs and settings.
 Access your visuals from anywhere and share them with your team and or community.
-6. **(optional) Browse Other Designs**: View and submit visuals created by other users of Seleneo.
+6. **Browse Other Designs**: View and submit visuals created by other users of Seleneo.
 Get inspired by the community and share your creations.

 ## Extra Scripts